 The Pediatric End-of-Life (PedEOL) Care Group is centered at the College of Nursing, University of Tennessee, Knoxville.
-A team science approach guides the scholarship with several interdisciplinary teams operating at a distance from multiple institutions with research focused on understanding the End-of-Life and Palliative Care (EOLPC) needs of children and adolescents with serious, advanced illness.
+A team science approach guides the scholarship with several interdisciplinary teams operating at a distance from multiple institutions with research focused on understanding the end-of-life care needs of children and adolescents with serious, advanced illness.

-The team (PI: Lisa Lindley) is funded by multiple awards from the National Institutes of Health National Institute of Nursing Research (NINR).
+The team (PI: Lisa C. Lindley) continues to be funded by the National Institutes of Health National Institute of Nursing Research (NINR).
 NIH funding has allowed the group to expand its inquiry of pediatric concurrent hospice care using a comprehensive national Medicaid database.

-Given the critical lack of knowledge about pediatric hospice and concurrent care, this research group will significantly increase the overall impact within the original scope of award.
+Given the critical lack of knowledge about pediatric hospice and concurrent care, this research group significantly increases the overall evidence about caring for at end of life.
 Our research provides the first-ever scientific investigation of these needs using sophisticated Big Data analytics.

 This line of investigation is expected to ultimately improve the care and outcomes for children, adolescents, and their families at end of life.